Who We Are

 We maintain a library of resources for our members, present important topics for education and discussion by members, and provide a monthly meeting for PWP and their partners around the state at which, we have found, anything is up for discussion - and we mean anything.
 We schedule meetings around the state to introduce ourselves to those who may not know of us, and who might find what they need by joining in; we also have small breakfast gatherings, scheduled golf groups (regularly), and small focus groups that meet when the need is there (such as a men's discussion group which met in several different spots in Connecticut).

-We publish a newsletter that is "must" reading, many tell us, five or six times a year.
+We publish a newsletter that is "must" reading, many tell us, four times a year.
 In these and other ways we help People, doctors, pharmaceutical companies, and other committed organizations do their work better.
 So, even though we are not a group that conducts Walks and other types of fundraisers, we contribute to the education and betterment of the groups we do serve.

 The mission of the Connecticut Parkinson's Working Group is to provide education and support to those affected by Parkinson's disease and to collaborate with the medical community to enhance treatment and research of Parkinson's disease.